Join me!

 Herbal Sleepy Time Wax Melts Recipe

 These herbal chamomile, calendula, and lavender wax melts are the perfect way to send you to dreamland, as the calming scent of herbs will fill the room and relax you as the wax melts.
-Packaged with a wax melt warmer, they are a lovely self-care gift for a friend that could use a restful night.
+Packaged with a wax melt warmer, they are a lovely self-care gift for a friend who could use a restful night.

 Herbal Wax Melts with Lavender and Calendula